leadsblue-datasets/b2b-contact-datasets/executive-datasets/README.md

-# executive-datasets
+# Executive Contact Datasets

-This repository contains synthetic B2B executive contact dataset samples designed for research and analytics experiments.
+This directory contains datasets focused on executive and leadership roles such as CEO, CFO, CTO, and other decision makers.

+These datasets are useful for research on executive-level contact data structures used in marketing analytics and business intelligence.

 ## Repository Contents